jupyterlite/jupyterlite/py/jupyterlite-javascript-kernel/README.md

 ## Documentation

-For more information about how to use JupyterLite and use additional kernels, we recommend reading the [documentation](https://jupyterlite.readthedocs.io/).
+For more information about how to use JupyterLite and include additional kernels, we recommend reading the [documentation](https://jupyterlite.readthedocs.io/).